 Finding one amazing contributor in hundreds, however, is still really good.
 Especially if you can quickly get to that one person.
 The problem is that the contributor is ranked based on the reach they have in the market.
 And the better their reach, the more they are in demand—and that means more people like you are contacting them.

 The top contributors are not always the best, and are often a risk.
 They may already be tagged as product promoters.
 Once the world at large has labeled them as such, their voices are still heard, but with less of an impact.
 Greater reach, lower value.

 Relationships with influencers that are not already consumers of your product are fragile.
 If you have an influencer who is already a customer and enthusiastic promoter, that’s great, but you don’t need a CRM for that.
 This means you can’t substitute the CRM for doing the work of finding and nurturing the contributor.
 You also still have to have an influencer content marketing strategy.
-The amount of work involved in creating a successful influencer network and influencer content marketing strategy could call into question the ROI of the influencer CRM platform if your assumptions don’t include the effort on your part.
+The amount of work involved in creating a successful influencer network and influencer content marketing strategy could call into question the overall ROI of the Influencer CRM platform.

 It comes down to one thing—the nature of your business